Alachisoft/NCache-Samples/dotnet/DataStructures/ent/DistributedList/README.md

 </appSettings>
 ```

-## Notes
+## Troubleshooting

+### Missing SampleData Project

 - Ensure the sample solution references SampleData before building:
-   - In Visual Studio: Right-click the solution → Add → Existing Project → `SampleData\SampleData\SampleData.csproj`
+   - **Visual Studio**: Right-click the solution → Add → Existing Project → `SampleData\SampleData\SampleData.csproj`
-   - Command line: add the project reference or edit the solution file to include the SampleData project.
+   - **Command line**: Add the project reference or edit the solution file to include the SampleData project.

+### NuGet Packages Are Not Restored

 - If NuGet packages are not restored properly:
-	- Visual Studio: Right‑click the solution → Restore NuGet Packages.
+	- **Visual Studio**: Right‑click the solution → Restore NuGet Packages.
-	- Command line: run `dotnet restore` in the sample folder (see Build and Run section).
+	- **Command line**: Run `dotnet restore` in the sample folder (see [Build and Run](#build-and-run-the-sample) section).
-	- If using nuget.exe: run `nuget restore DistributedList.sln`.
+	- **nuget.exe**: Run `nuget restore DistributedList.sln`.

+### Cannot Connect to Cache

+- Verify the NCache service is running.
+- Verify that the configured cache (for example, `demoCache`) exists and is running.
+- Verify that the cache name in `App.config` matches the running cache.
+- Verify that [firewall rules](https://www.alachisoft.com/resources/docs/ncache/install-guide/firewalls-ports.html) allow communication with the cache server.

 ## References

-Reference documentation is available at:\
+For more information about Distributed List, see:\
 https://www.alachisoft.com/resources/docs/ncache/prog-guide/list-datatype.html

 ## Additional Resources